 Fulcrum Therapeutics, Inc. (FULC) Shareholder Notice: Robbins LLP Reminds Investors of Class Action Against Fulcrum Therapeutics, Inc.

-/EIN News/ -- SAN DIEGO, May 02, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased Fulcrum Therapeutics, Inc. (NASDAQ: FULC) common stock between March 3, 2022 and March 8, 2023.
+SAN DIEGO, May 02, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased Fulcrum Therapeutics, Inc. FULC common stock between March 3, 2022 and March 8, 2023.
 Fulcrum is a clinical-stage biopharmaceutical company focused on improving the lives of patients with genetically defined rare diseases in areas of high unmet medical need.
-One of the Company’s lead product candidates is FTX-6058, an investigational oral fetal hemoglobin inducer for the treatment of sickle cell disease and other hemoglobinopathies.
+One of the Company's lead product candidates is FTX-6058, an investigational oral fetal hemoglobin inducer for the treatment of sickle cell disease and other hemoglobinopathies.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.